rabbitmq/rabbitmq-website/site/upgrade.md

     responsibilities

-A node in maintenance mode will not be considered for new primary queue replica placement, regardless of queue type and the [queue master locator policy](/ha.html#master-migration-data-locality) used.
+A node in maintenance mode will not be considered for new primary queue replica placement, regardless of queue type and the [queue leader locator policy](/ha.html#leader-migration-data-locality) used.

 This feature is expected to evolve based on the feedback from RabbitMQ operators, users, and RabbitMQ core team's own experience with it.